Health and safety representative training

 An HSR can only issue a provisional improvement notice (PIN) if they have attended an approved training course.

-Training courses approved under section 21 of the Work Health and Safety Regulation 2011 (PDF, 2.53 MB), are:
+Training courses approved under section 21 of the Work Health and Safety Regulation 2011, are:

 - an initial five day training course